 How can you protect yourself from ransomware?

 - Updates: Update your operating system continuously.
-Also, make sure that any software that has been installed is updated as well.
+Also, make sure that any software that has been installed is also updated.

-- Browser: Update your browser and enable browser protection, which protects you from infected scripts and possible downloads of malicious files.
+- Browser: Update your browser and enable browser protection that will protect you from infected scripts and possible malicious file download.

-- Protection measures: Use a firewall such as Sophos to detect and block malware.
-Endpoint Protection also detects malware such as Trojans and completely isolates it.
+- Protection measures: Rely on a firewall, e.g. Sophos, which detects and blocks malware.
+Furthermore, Endpoint Protection detects malware such as Trojans and isolates them completely.

-- Training: Remember to train your employees to respond correctly and know what needs to be considered.
-Especially in today’s world with increased HomeOffice work, you need to make sure that employees react properly.
-Especially since private computers are unlikely to have implemented the same security standards as your company devices.
-These can be missing updates, for example, or bypassed security mechanisms, because they are annoying or make the notebook slower, etc.
+- Training: remember to train your employees so that they react correctly and know what needs to be observed.
+Especially in this day and age with increased home office operations, you need to make sure that employees act correctly.
+Especially since private computers most likely do not have the same security standards implemented as in the company.
+This can be, for example, missing updates or bypassed security mechanisms, because they are annoying, the notebook works slower as a result, etc.

-- User account: Make sure that the admin account is truly reserved for IT technicians.
+- User account: Make sure that the administrator account is really reserved for IT technicians.
 User accounts have fewer rights.
-In the event of a ransomware attack, the malware will not be able to penetrate so deep into the system and, ideally, will not cause any damage at all.
+In the event of a ransomware attack, the malware can therefore not penetrate as deeply into the system and, ideally, cause no damage at all.

-1. If there is a cyber attack, what impact does it have on my business model?
+1. if a cyberattack occurs, what impact will it have on my business model?

-2. How long can the company survive if suddenly everything breaks?
+2. how long can the company survive if suddenly nothing works at all?

-3. What costs will incur if the company is standing still?
+3. what costs will we incur if the plant is shut down?

-4. Are there backups that can be used in a new environment to reinstate data?
+4. are there backups that can be used in a new environment to restore data?

 Schindler IT-Solutions stands for data security and has been committed to this for more than 20 years.
-With security solutions to executive and employee training , to GDPR and the in-house developed easyGDPR software, the topic of data security is covered.
-Since 2020, the know-how is also offered to the austrian cybersecurity hotline of the WKO.
+From security solutions and training for managers and employees to the DSGVO and the easyGDPR software developed in-house, the topic of data security is covered.
+Since 2020, the know-how has also been incorporated into the WKO’s Cybersecurity Hotline .